dstroy0/InputHandler/tools/session/README.md

 <!-- markdownlint-disable MD041 -->

-Session json files from cli_gen_tool.py and any binaries will be here.
+Session json files from cli_gen_tool will be found here.